 Other Religions

 In addition to Catholicism, Protestantism, and indigenous religions, Mexico is also home to smaller communities of other faiths, including Judaism, Islam, Buddhism, and various New Age spiritualities.
-These religions represent a diverse range of beliefs and practices and contribute to the multicultural fabric of Mexican society.
+But these religions represent a diverse range of beliefs and practices and contribute to the multicultural fabric of Mexican society.
 While their numbers may be relatively small compared to the major religions, their presence reflects Mexico's increasing openness to religious diversity and freedom of belief.

 Comprehensive Overview of Mexican Religions